MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-deployment.md

 > [!NOTE]
 >
 > There is a known issue that the Authentication Strength blade currently represents both Platform Credential for macOS and Windows Hello For Business with the same Authentication method name, **Windows Hello For Business**.
 Work is in progress to represent Platform Credential for macOS separately.
-While configuring custom authentication strength that needs to use Platform Credential for macOS, please use "Windows Hello For Business" until this is fixed.
+While configuring custom authentication strength that needs to use Platform Credential for macOS, you can use "Windows Hello For Business" until this is fixed.

 #### Enable Platform Credential for macOS as a passkey